-4. Required Submissions for which a Waiver May be Granted.
+4. Required Additional Submissions for Major Subdivision Preliminary Plan that may be required. which a Waiver May be Granted.

 The following items shall be submitted as part of the Major Subdivision Preliminary Plan, unless the applicant submits a written waiver request, and is granted a waiver from the submission requirement by the Planning Board, pursuant to Article XVII, Waivers.
 Twelve (12) physical copies and one (1) electronic copy of all materials shall be delivered to the Town Office, at least 14 days prior to a regularly scheduled Planning Board meeting, in order for the application to be placed on the Board's agenda.
 The Board may require additional information to be submitted, as necessary, in order to determine whether the criteria of Title 30-A M.R.S.A., \$4404 are met: